Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 How Often Should You Check in With Your Friends?

-When it comes to checking in on your friends, a casual message or call can go a long way.
-It’s important to remember that people may be struggling with something even if they don’t show it outwardly.
+When checking in on your friends, a casual message or call can go a long way.
+It is important to remember that people may struggle with something even if they don’t show it outwardly.

 If you have a strong friend who may be going through a tough time, the best thing you can do is offer support and let them know you’re there for them.
 Be mindful of their boundaries and try not to push them too hard to open up if they’re not ready.